 M3 is adjusted for deposits of failed financial institutions from December 2008 onwards.
 Loans are assessed at claim value.
 The series "credit in real terms" represents loans deflated by the CPI.
 Changes have been made to loan classification during the period shown.
 The data are therefore not fully comparable within the period.
 Further information can be found on the monetary statistics pages of the Central Bank website.
 Most recent figures are preliminary.
 Monthly data.
-Sources: Statistics Iceland, Central Bank of Iceland.
-VIII-2 Nominal GDP and M3
+Sources: Statistics Iceland, Central Bank of Iceland VIII-3 Money holdings

-M3 is adjusted for deposits of failed financial institutions from December 2008 onwards.
-Quarterly data.
-Sources: Statistics Iceland, Central Bank of Iceland.
-VIII-3
+Money holdings are adjusted for deposits of failed finanacial institutions from December 2008 onwards.
+Most recent figures are preliminary.
+Monthly data.
+Source: Central Bank of Iceland.

+VIII-2

+Nominal GDP and M3